VUB-HYDR/2025_Laridon_etal_ORE/README.md

 - [2] M. Martínez Montero, M. Crucifix, V. Couplet, N. Brede, and N. Botta, ‘SURFER v2.0: a flexible and simple model linking anthropogenic CO2 emissions and solar radiation modification to ocean acidification and sea level rise’, Geoscientific Model Development, vol. 15, no. 21, pp. 8059–8084, Nov.
 2022, doi: 10.5194/gmd-15-8059-2022.

 - [3] V. Couplet, M. Montero, and M. Crucifix, SURFER v3.0: a fast model with ice sheet tipping points and carbon cycle feedbacks for short and long-term climate scenarios.
 2024. doi: 10.5194/egusphere-2024-2279.

+- [4] V. Couplet, N. Wunderling, and M. Crucifix, ‘Tipping interactions and cascades on multimillennial time scales in a model of reduced complexity’, 2024.